silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 In the standard installation, you can insert links (internal/external/anchor/email), images as well as flash media files.
-The forms used for preparing the new content element are rendered by SilverStripe, but there's some JavaScript involved to transfer back and forth between a content representation the editor can understand, present and save.
+The forms used for preparing the new content element are rendered by Silverstripe CMS, but there's some JavaScript involved to transfer back and forth between a content representation the editor can understand, present and save.

 Example: Remove field for "image captions"